It will form part of the buffer stock to be used in times of national crisis

 Two other storage reserves to come up at Padur in Udupi, Visakhapatnam in Andhra Pradesh

-MANGALORE: A small ceremony on Wednesday marked the commencement of work on the Mangalore chapter of the Indian Strategic Petroleum Reserves Limited (ISPRL) — one of the most ambitious capacity building projects of the Oil Industry Development Board (OIDB) in recent times.
+MANGALORE: A small ceremony on Wednesday marked the commencement of work on the Mangalore chapter of Indian Strategic Petroleum Reserves Ltd. (ISPRL) — one of the most ambitious capacity building projects of the Oil Industry Development Board (OIDB) in recent times.

 According to present official estimates, the three projects will cost over Rs.
 11,000 crore.
 The construction of these storage spaces is expected to cost just a fraction of the total investment.
 The main expense will be incurred during the filling of the reservoirs with crude oil, which is expected to cost over Rs.
 8,000 crore based on average crude prices of $ 55 a barrel.

 Rock cavern storage

 The reservoirs will be built by carving out a large cavern inside one monolithic piece of rock — an experiment that has never been tried in the country.
 The concept of rock cavern is popular in several countries because of the safety it provides to the crude from external threats, both natural and manmade.

 The ISPRL caverns will be located several metres below ground-level.